TR94/battleships/README.md

 Heroku is used to deploy the programme in the form of an app.
 This is supported by the Code Institute template that allows a python terminal to be run using a web page.

 # Accessibility:
-Accessibility wasn’t considered for backend Python programming
+Accessibility isn't a consideration for backend Python programming, it would be addressed during the front end interaction development if required.

 # Testing
 The testing phase allows the code to be stressed before it is released.
 Carrying out thorough testing before release reduces problems with the code ensuring it is robust and delivers the expected user experience.